 It is absolutely fundamental that the entire underside of the cistern is supported, without any part of it overhanging.
 Older pattern immersion heater thermostats which fail in the “on” position will heat the water in the hot water cylinder indefinitely.
 This water will be discharged into cistern via the expansion pipe.
 Since the hot water cylinder is fed from the cistern, it is only a matter of time before the entire cistern is full of scalding hot water.
 In such circumstances, there have been incidents where an improperly supported plastic cistern splits, dumping its contents through the ceiling and injuring or killing the resident in a bedroom below.
 If a metal cistern has been replaced with a plastic one, it is advisable to check the immersion heater thermostat and replace it with one that has a cut-out.

-The cold water storage cistern and all its adjoining pipes must be lagged to prevent water from freezing during the winter and to keep it cool during the summer.
-Loft insulation should not be placed underneath the cistern, as heat rising from the household below during the winter will help prevent the water from freezing.
+The storage cistern and all its adjoining pipes must be lagged.
+This will prevent the water from freezing during the winter and keep it cool during the summer.
+Loft insulation should not be placed underneath the cistern.
+This is because heat rising from the household below during the winter will help prevent the water from freezing.

 A small backing plate, either metal or plastic, and located on the outside cistern wall, is secured via the ballcock’s rear nut.
 This reduces stress to the cistern wall from the upward force of the float.

-A cold water storage cistern is the water source from which you shower, bathe, wash the dishes, and potentially brush your teeth.
+You shower, bathe, and wash the dishes in water from the cold water storage cistern.
+You may even brush your teeth in water from it.
 A lid is therefore a must, and is usually supplied with the cistern.
 This will prevent dust, insects, and rodents from getting inside, as well as bits of loft insulation and other debris which could cause a blockage or damage, such as in a shower pump.
-The lid must be close-fitting, and must be made from a substance which will not react with the water, and will retain its structural integrity if it gets wet.
+The lid must be close-fitting and made from a substance which will not react with the water.
+It must also retain its structural integrity if it gets wet.

 Water byelaws require the fitting of certain components in order to minimise the risk of contamination.
 These are: